cnm/miavita-monitor/README.md

 1 - Click on the "Configuration" tab at left.
 Then you can find two options.
 Each one of them will bring you a specific configuration window to foreground.
 2 - Setup the proper options to each graph.
 3 - Click on the "View" tab at left and choose the desired option.
 You can now find graphs of every Node you selected comprising the information you chosed earlier.
-4 - You can find some extra functionality clicking with the right button on the top of the graph.
+4 - You can find some extra functionality within the graph.

 Dev's Manual